 “The captcha made me quit the task…”

-Our research showed that CAPTCHAs have a significant negative impact on customer experience.
+Our research showed that CAPTCHAs have a significant negative impact on user experience.
 They make a task hard, and for some people impossible to complete.
 The result is people abandoning their goal, and going elsewhere.

 The challenge is that, rather than the business solving the issue of spam, the issue is pushed to the customer to solve.
 This creates more work and effort for the customer.